Florida Commercial Lending: Capital for the Nation's Fastest Growing State

 What is the typical timeline for a commercial loan in Florida?

-Timelines vary by program.
+It depends on the program.
 Hard money and bridge loans close in 10 to 21 days.
-DSCR investment property loans close in 21 to 45 days.
-Conventional commercial mortgages take 30 to 60 days.
-SBA 7(a) loans average 45 to 75 days, and SBA 504 loans take 60 to 90 days.
-Construction loans may take 60 to 120 days depending on project complexity, environmental review, and local permitting.
-Florida-specific factors that can affect timelines include survey requirements, title insurance review (especially in areas with complex platting histories), environmental assessments for coastal or wetland-adjacent properties, and the time needed to secure adequate property insurance quotes.
+DSCR loans take 21 to 45 days.
+Conventional mortgages run 30 to 60 days.
+SBA 7(a) averages 45 to 75 days.
+SBA 504 takes 60 to 90 days.
+Construction loans may take 60 to 120 days depending on project complexity and permitting.
+Florida-specific factors include survey requirements, title review, coastal environmental assessments, and time to secure insurance quotes.

 Does CapitalAx handle short-term rental financing in Florida?

 Yes.
-Florida is one of the largest short-term rental markets in the country, and we arrange financing for vacation rental properties throughout the state.
-DSCR loans are the most common product for short-term rental investors because they qualify based on the property's rental income rather than personal tax returns.
-Lenders evaluate short-term rental income using either the property's actual rental history or projected income based on comparable properties.
-We work with lenders who understand the short-term rental market in the Keys, Gulf Coast beach communities, Orlando theme park corridors, and other Florida vacation markets.
+Florida is one of the largest short-term rental markets in the country.
+DSCR loans are the most common product because they qualify on rental income, not personal tax returns.
+Lenders evaluate income using actual rental history or projections from comparable properties.
+We work with lenders who know the vacation rental markets in the Keys, Gulf Coast beaches, Orlando theme park corridors, and other Florida vacation areas.